Migraine vs. headache pain similarities and differences

 - Sensitivity to light, sound, or smells

-- Worsening of the headache with slight physical exertion.
+- Worsening of the headache with slight physical exertion

-While tension-type headache may be associated with tenderness of the muscles of the head, neck, and shoulders.
+Tension-type headaches may be associated with tenderness of the muscles of the head, neck, and shoulders.
 If you have this type of headache, you do not have a change in pain with physical activity, and there are no associated sensitivities to light, sounds, or smells.

-Differences in causes of migraines vs. headaches
+Differences in causes between migraine vs. headache

-Doctors believe that the underlying cause of migraines is related to changes in the blood flow in certain areas of the brain, with subsequent alterations in the blood vessels in that region.
-Chemical reactions lead to swelling and irritation of the blood vessels (thought to contribute to the characteristic “throbbing” quality of a migraine headache).
+Doctors believe the underlying cause of migraines is related to changes in the blood flow in certain areas of the brain, with subsequent alterations in the blood vessels in that region.
+Chemical reactions may lead to swelling and irritation of the blood vessels (thought to contribute to the characteristic “throbbing” quality of a migraine headache).

 The specific cause of tension-type headache is unknown.
 Doctors believed at one time that chronic muscle tension was the underlying factor, but there now appears to be a more complicated combination of factors that are involved.

-Differences in triggers of migraine vs. headache
+Difference between triggers for migraine vs. headache

 - Foods like red wine, chocolate, peanut butter, dairy products, and citrus fruits.